gwalkey/SSAS_DW_Logins/README.md

-# SSAS_DW_Logins
+#
+SSAS_DW_Logins is a set of MS technologies combined as a SQL Server Security/Auditing Tool:
-SSAS Tabular Data warehouse with Excel Front end to track and analyze SQL Server Logins.
+It is a SSAS Tabular Data warehouse with an Excel Front end to track and analyze SQL Server Logins.

 # Components:
 1) Extended Event Session to track all SQL Server Login events and save to an .XEL File